Kentucky Governor Matt Bevin Blames Cell Phones, Video Games, And Medications For School Shootings

-Kentucky Governor Matt Bevin on Tuesday blamed cell phones, violent video games, and psychotropic medications for school shootings, The Louisville Courier-Journal is reporting.
-He didn’t mention guns at all; and in fact, neither did any of the other attendees at the meeting where he made those remarks.
+Kentucky Governor Matt Bevin on Tuesday blamed cell phones, violent video games, and psychotropic medications for school shootings, the Louisville Courier-Journal is reporting.
+He didn’t mention guns at all, and neither did any of the other attendees at the meeting where he made those remarks.

 Bevin was attending a roundtable listening session hosted by the Federal Commission on School Safety, a commission started by Donald Trump to come up with solutions to the epidemic of gun violence in schools.
-He was joined by officials from Tennessee, Wisconsin, Ohio and Indiana.
+He was joined by officials from Tennessee, Wisconsin, Ohio, and Indiana.

-One person who was not there, however, was Trump’s Secretary of Education, Betsy DeVos, who heads the commission.
+One person who was not there, however, was Trump’s secretary of education, Betsy DeVos, who heads the commission.
 DeVos has drawn criticism for saying that the group will not consider gun control legislation as part of any recommendation to end school shootings.

 Bevin first blamed the cell phone for the problem of school shootings, holding a cell phone in his hand as a prop.